seichris/gForm-element-discord-nft-flow/README.md

-# zkSync Element NFT competition: Google Form to Discord Channel
+# Automated zkSync NFT competition: Collect addresses in Google Form, post their NFTs in a Discord Channel

 `main.js` is designed to automate the process of managing and processing NFT (Non-Fungible Token) wallet addresses listed in a Google Sheet.
 It performs the following main tasks: